 A forward contract offers peace of mind.
-Once you have accepted a sale offer on your house – it can take 2 to 4 months to complete and get the proceeds.
-Knowing, that during that time you won’t be hit by moving exchange rates, you can be sure you’ll have enough after conversion to Euros to be able to complete the purchase in Ireland.
+For example – if you have accepted a sale offer on your current house – it can take 2 to 4 months to complete and get the proceeds.
+By booking a forward contract – you know that you won’t be affected by moving exchange rates, and you can be sure you’ll have enough after conversion to Euros to be able to complete the purchase in Ireland.